-Prior researches have extensively demonstrated the impact of dendritic morphology and dynamics on neuronal information processing using biophysical models of single neurons \cite{hay2011pyramidal,li2019dendritic,bicknell2021synaptic}.
-There have also been works that employed reduced phenomenological models to explore the dendritic contributions to circuit-level computation and functions \cite{pagkalos2023dendrify}.
-However, in deep neural networks, the specific influence of dendrites on the optimization process or overall task performance has not been systematically investigated.
-To disentangle this issue, we assess the performance of DendSNNs in a variety of scenarios that are challenging for conventional SNNs.
-We first devised an innovative algorithm, DBG, to mimic the dendritic modulation mechanism and synaptic clustering phenomenon in biological neural circuits.
-DBG can effectively mediate catastrophic forgetting in task-incremental learning setups, and has the potential to be extended to other task-context-aware learning scenarios (e.g. multitask learning).
-In addition, our subsequent experiments revealed DendSNNs' heightened robustness against noise and adversarial attacks, as well as improved generalization ability in few-shot learning scenarios.
-Our results suggest that DendSNNs might be more adept at handling complex real-world tasks than conventional point SNNs.
-This insight provides a compelling motivation for the integration of dendritic computing in deep SNNs.
+Previous studies have demonstrated the crucial role of dendritic morphology and dynamics in neuronal information processing through detailed biophysical models of single neurons \cite{hay2011pyramidal,li2019dendritic,bicknell2021synaptic}.
+Reduced phenomenological models have also been employed to investigate how dendritic computation contributes to circuit-level computation and functions \cite{pagkalos2023dendrify}.
+However, in the context of deep neural networks, the impact of dendritic processing on network optimization and task performance remains largely unexplored.
+To disentangle this issue, we systematically evaluate DendSNNs across several challenging scenarios where conventional SNNs typically struggle.
+We first introduced dendritic branch gating (DBG), a biologically inspired algorithm that emulates dendritic modulation and synaptic clustering.
+DBG effectively mitigates catastrophic forgetting in task-incremental learning and can potentially be extended to other context-dependent learning paradigms such as multitask learning.
+Our experiments further revealed that DendSNNs exhibit enhanced robustness to noise and adversarial attacks, as well as improved generalization in few-shot learning tasks.
+Collectively, these findings highlight the advantages of integrating dendritic computation into deep SNNs, suggesting that DendSNNs may offer a more biologically grounded and resilient approach for real-world neural computation.